 How To Use

-There are a number of things that you can make with this sauce.
-You could use it to make any of the following:
+There are several things that you can make with this sauce you could make:

-- Creamy Marinara Sauce- For a rich and creamy sauce stir in ¼ - ½ cup of heavy cream and 1 tablespoon butter at the end and gently heat through and serve with pasta.
+For a rich and creamy sauce stir in ¼ - ½ cup of heavy cream and 1 tablespoon butter at the end and heat through.

-- Cheesy Napoli Sauce - For a cheesy sauce stir in a small handful of mixed cheeses like mozzarella, ricotta, cheddar or parmesan at the end of the cooking time.
+For a cheesy sauce stir in a small handful of mixed cheeses like mozzarella, ricotta, cheddar, or parmesan at the end of the cooking time.
 Allow the cheese to melt into the sauce before serving.

-- Easy Meatballs In Tomato Sauce - While the sauce is cooking, make small meatballs with about 250 grams (8 oz) of lean ground beef.
-Seasoning the meat with salt, pepper, onion powder and garlic powder before shaping.
+While the sauce is cooking, make small meatballs with about 250 grams (8 oz) of lean ground beef.
+Season the meat with salt, pepper, onion powder, and garlic powder before shaping.

 To avoid a salty sauce don’t add the salt to the sauce at the start, instead add it at the end.